TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   print(LibraryUtils.calculateLateFee(3)); // Output: 6
 }
 ```
-7. Getters and Setters
+7. Getters and Setters:
    Getters and setters provide a way to access and modify the properties of an object.

 Example
 ```dart